Cape Canaveral Space Force Station: Name changes

-On November 29, 1963, following the death of President John F. Kennedy, his successor Lyndon B. Johnson issued Executive Order 11129 renaming both NASA's Merrit Island Launch Operations Center and "the facilities of Station No. 1 of the Atlantic Missile Range" (a reference to the Cape Canaveral Missile Test Annex) as the "John F. Kennedy Space Center".
-He had also convinced Governor C. Farris Bryant (D-Fla.) to change the name of Cape Canaveral to Cape Kennedy.
+On November 29, 1963, following the death of President John F. Kennedy, his successor, President Lyndon B. Johnson, issued Executive Order 11129 renaming both NASA's Merritt Island Launch Operations Center and "the facilities of Station No. 1 of the Atlantic Missile Range" (a reference to the Cape Canaveral Missile Test Annex) as the "John F. Kennedy Space Center".
+He had also convinced then-Florida Governor C. Farris Bryant (D-Florida) to change the name of Cape Canaveral to Cape Kennedy.
 This resulted in some confusion in public perception, which conflated the two.
-NASA Administrator James E. Webb clarified this by issuing a directive stating the Kennedy Space Center name applied only to Merrit Island, while the Air Force issued a general order renaming the Air Force launch site Cape Kennedy Air Force Station.
+NASA Administrator James E. Webb clarified this by issuing a directive stating the Kennedy Space Center name applied only to Merritt Island, while the Air Force issued a general order renaming the Air Force launch site Cape Kennedy Air Force Station.
 This name was used through the Project Gemini and early Apollo program.

 However, the geographical name change proved to be unpopular, owing to the historical longevity of Cape Canaveral (one of the oldest place-names in the United States, dating to the early 1500s).
 In 1973 and 1974 respectively, both the geographical and the Air Force Station Cape names were reverted to Canaveral after the Florida legislature passed a bill changing the name back that was signed into law by Florida governor Reubin Askew (D-Fla.).

 On August 7, 2020, U.S. military contracts referred to the installation as Cape Canaveral Space Force Station.
-The installation was formally renamed on 9 December 2020.
+The installation was formally renamed on December 9, 2020.